couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 In this "fake" implementation we are not going to use the JWT Token, nor store any data about the bookings.

-Instead we return a static value to indicate that the booking was successful, simulation the creation of the bookings document for the user.
+Instead we return a static value to indicate that the booking was successful, we simply simulate the creation of the bookings document for the user.

 The response should be in a JSON format like this: